tdgrant1/denss/README.md

 start to slow things down noticeably).
 Preliminary tests have shown oversampling as low as 2 is often sufficient for accurate reconstruction.
 However, lesser oversampling also results in low sampling of scattering profile, so direct comparison with experimental data becomes more difficult.
+Note that D given by the user is only used to determine the size of the box and does not limit the the electron density of the object by default.
+If one wishes to impose D as a limit, enable --usedmax-on (off by default).

 The electron density map is initially set to be random based on the random seed selected by the program.
 One can therefore exactly reproduce the results of a previous